Will-McBurney/cs4730-sp24-uva.github.io/quests.md

 One member of your team should fill out the following document: [Physical Prototype](https://docs.google.com/document/d/1xAbtTfR1nKugrc1_TnFsWR_ZMQO8VLz_PgU0n6BCS8A/edit?usp=sharing)

+As a part of this document, you MUST have pictures of your prototype!

+We will also be demoing these in class on Monday, March 20.
+Make sure yours is ready by then!
+(The final version of the document is not due until 11:59 that night.)

-This should be submitted into Gradescope, making sure to add all team members when submitting.
+Submit the document into Gradescope, making sure to add all team members when submitting.

 # Team Game Design Document